 About PowerToFail

 The short version: Texas electricity providers post their rates on a state-run website called PowerToChoose.
-We pull that data, archive it, and flag the plans designed to mislead you.
+We pull that data, archive it, and flag the conditional-rate plans whose headline numbers don't match real bills.
 Then we keep the records — because PowerToChoose doesn't.

 Why this exists